Here is why Azure DevOps is a must-have tool for Agile (SAPUI5) projects

 3) Azure Pipeline

 Azure Pipeline is the place where you can set up your CI/CD pipelines.
-You can prepare your product for deployment and push to server.
+Here is the place where we prepare our product for deployment and push to server.

 Let me quickly explain what is it and why it is important for a software delivery.